 - a misleading or deceptive advert speaks volumes as to the integrity and attitude of the advertiser

-- if you are in any doubt, double check everything and ask lots of questions
+- double check everything and ask lots of questions

 - check to see if the breeder has their own website - this is a good sign, because it means they have a reputation to maintain